 As initiators of the spermatogenic cascade, spermatogonial cells are essential in germ cell proliferation and differentiation throughout postnatal life.
-Although recent studies employing bulk and scRNA-seq have revealed transcriptional signatures of , very few have focused on describing the underlying landscape(Grive et al., 2019; Hammoud et al., 2015; Hermann et al., 2018).
+Although recent studies employing bulk and scRNA-seq have revealed distinct transcriptional signatures of spermatogonial cells across postnatal life, very few have focused on describing the underlying landscape of open chromatin, and the extent to which it can contribute to the gene expression dynamics (Grive et al., 2019; Hammoud et al., 2015; Hermann et al., 2018).

-Our ATAC-seq revealed a reorganization of open chromatin in adult spermatogonia compared to the PND15 population.
+Our ATAC-seq revealed a reorganization of open chromatin in adult spermatogonia compared to the PND15 cell population.
 This striking reorganization of accessible chromatin, which we detected mainly in intergenic and intronic regions, may be indicative of novel regulatory regions governing at least in part the vast transcriptome changes that spermatogonial cells undergo in their transition from early postnatal to adult stage (Grive et al., 2019; Hammoud et al., 2015).
-Indeed, we found that the regions of differential accessibility were distinct gene pathways, with morphogenesis and developmental pathways associated to the regions of decreased chromatin accessibility, while regions of increased chromatin openness were enriched for DNA repair pathways, stem cell maintenance, RNA processing and protein metabolic processes.
+Indeed, we found that the regions of differential accessibility were associated with distinct gene pathways, with morphogenesis and developmental pathways associated to the regions of decreased chromatin accessibility, while regions of increased chromatin openness were enriched for DNA repair pathways, stem cell maintenance, RNA processing and protein metabolic processes.
 Furthermore, we identified numerous enriched TF motifs in the regions of differential accessibility, indicative of their potential regulatory role.
-AP-1 TFs with previously described roles in spermatogonial cell proliferation such as JUND and c-FOSand pluripotency factors such as POU3F1 displayed enriched binding sites in the regions of increased chromatin accessibility.
-FOX and ETS TF motifs, known regulators of developmental pathways, mainly mapped to regions which decreased in accessibility in adult spermatogonial cells.
-For some of the enriched TF motifs, a preference for certain genomic locations was evident: NF-Y binding sites exhibited enrichment specifically in intergenic regions of more accessible interestingly were also associated with spermatogenesis-related pathways.
-NF-YA/B also regions of open chromatin in humans spermatogonial cells (Guo et al., 2017), prompting additional their roles in regulating spermatogonial cell programs, with potential consequences for sperm formation.
-Taken together, these results reveal the existence of a dynamic chromatin landscape in spermatogonial cells as they transition to adult stage, and suggest distinct gene programs and TF networks associated with this reorganization.
+AP-1 TFs with previously described roles in spermatogonial cell proliferation such as JUND and c-FOS, and pluripotency factors such as POU3F1, displayed enriched binding sites in the regions of increased chromatin accessibility.
+In contrast, FOX and ETS TF motifs, known regulators of developmental pathways, mainly mapped to regions which decreased in accessibility in adult spermatogonial cells.
+For some of the enriched TF motifs, a preference for certain genomic locations was evident: NF-YA and B binding sites exhibited enrichment specifically in intergenic regions of more accessible chromatin which interestingly, were also associated with spermatogenesis-related pathways.
+NF-YA/B also localized in intergenic regions of open chromatin in humans spermatogonial cells (Guo et al., 2017), prompting additional investigation of their roles in regulating spermatogonial cell programs, with potential consequences for sperm formation.